Viewing and Analyzing Measurement Data

 In the spider web all primary and secondary gradations are highlighted in corresponding colors (see also the screenshot of the CMYK data).

 Spider Web: Displays the measurement points of the CMYK data and the full tones of the additional primaries.
 There are straight colorized lines from those primaries to the next two closest.
-Viewing Multicolor data would look similar to the example below.
-These lines only represent a rough representation of the final color space.
-Nevertheless it is a great indicator of how those additional colors will expand the color space.

 Black can be added optionally as a 4th channel.
 If black is used it must be the fourth channel.